Nelson Elhage

 - Sorbet, Stripe's open-source static Ruby typechecker.
 I was a founding member of the project at Stripe, helping to build it out and deploy it internally.

-- Crossme.app, a collaborative online crossword-puzzle solver.
+- crossme.app, a collaborative online crossword-puzzle solver.

 - reptyr, a little tool I wrote for moving a running program to a new terminal.
 You can read more on my blog.